huggingface/lerobot/.github/PULL_REQUEST_TEMPLATE.md

 ## What this does
-Explain what does this PR do.
+Explain what this PR does.
 Feel free to tag your PR with the appropriate label(s).

 Examples:
 |  Title               | Label           |